skalexet/shop-strt/README.md

 simple react-app

-in a deloping status now
+in a developing status now